 Overview: From Laos’ capital – Vientiane, this trip allows you to explore the attractive North of Laos.
 Traveling down the mighty Mekong River is the most incredible adventure, and on this package, you will have a chance to connect with remote villages and friendly Hill Tribes as Khmu, Lantern… along the way.

 Destination: Pakse, Wat Phou, Bolaven Plateau, Ban Kiet Ngong

 Overview: Southern Laos is the land for those who love a slow life.
 People here very much enjoy their life in no hurry.
 Travel to Southern Laos, you will not only visit the historical site but also discover the beauty of nature and the local lifestyle.

 Destination: Luang Prabang, Huay Xai, Luang Namtha, Nong Khiaw, Xieng Khuang, Vang Vieng, Vientiane, Pakse, Bolaven Plateau, Khong Island

-Overview: Nothing better when you have time to travel & get most of everything from destination in one go.
-You can have it in this tour which offers you the chance to discover deeper Laos.
-Within 27 days you will explore almost places in Laos from the hill tribe villages in mountainous area Northern to peaceful town on rivers bank.
+Overview: Nothing better when you have time to travel & get most of everything from your destination in one go.
+You can have it on this tour which offers you the chance to discover deeper Laos.
+Within 27 days you will explore almost all places in Laos from the hill tribe villages in mountainous areas Northern to peaceful towns on rivers bank.
 From ancient Luang Prabang to bustling Pakse.
-You will see all the beautiful waterfalls, different ancient temples and ruins, cultural diversity of many different places.
+You will see all the beautiful waterfalls, different ancient temples, and ruins, cultural diversity of many different places.
 Realy worthy for your adventure.

 C. Laos Luxury tours